wonderchang/img-fft/README.md

 ###The value of the range

-The values of each position on the transform image are processed by log.
-The range of the values is max = 16, min = 0, The red color represents the high values, blue color means low values.
+The values of each position on the transform image are processed by log finally.
+The range of the values is max = 16, min = 0.
+The red color represents the higher value, blue color means lower value.

 ###Output figure###
 The output figure is an [512X512] resolution patterns of the transform results.